Grandbrain/SphinxQt/README.md

 ## Usage

 * Select preferred microphone and sample rate from the list.
-* Specify the recognition models on disk.
+* Specify the recognition models.
 * Click "Initialization" to initialize recognition.
 * Click "Begin recognition" to begin recognition.